5 Tips for teaching social studies using interactive lessons (Blog image)

 4. Practice and apply using formative assessment tools

 Students are becoming proficient in new topics and need practice and application.
 Nearpod has various ways to allow students to practice their new knowledge and skills through interactive activities and formative assessments.
 Draw It is a great tool to have students complete graphic organizers and diagrams to practice.
-The presenter that is teaching social studies can share student examples with the class anonymously or with student names attached.
+The presenter who is teaching social studies can share student examples with the class anonymously or with student names attached.
 Matching Pairs and Memory Tests, Quizzes, and Fill in the Blank tools also fit well in this part of the lesson.

 5. Turbocharge engagement with gamified learning